linuxdeepin/deepin-manual/manual-assets/community/deepin-compressor/en_US/index.md

 ### View Shortcuts

-On the Archive Manager interface, press **Ctrl+ Shift+？** on the keyboard to view shortcuts.
+On the Archive Manager interface, press **Ctrl+ Shift+?** on the keyboard to view shortcuts.
 Proficiency in shortcuts will greatly improve your efficiency.

 ![1|hotkey](jpg/hotkey.png)